AnimMouse/animmouse-website/content/post/setup-cloudflare-warp-connector-on-mikrotik.md

 ### Routing other site's IPv4 range

-If you have another site that is also routed to Cloudflare WARP, you can route it's IPv4 range so that your MikroTik can access it.\
+If you have another site that is also routed to Cloudflare WARP, you can route its IPv4 range so that your MikroTik can access it.\
 For example, if your other site's IPv4 range is `192.168.2.0/24`:
 ```
 /ip route add dst-address=192.168.2.0/24 gateway=Cloudflare-WARP